 Open Paw teaches the dogs all these skills so it will help them find a new home quicker.

 How did NAWT introduce Open Paw?

-We are now working with cat behaviourists to develop a feline version of Open Paw with the plan for all of our catteries to adopt the Open Paw programme by the end of 2017.
+We went on to work with cat behaviourists to develop a feline version of Open Paw, and all of our catteries adopted the Open Paw programme by the end of 2017.